 To be patient, to be kind and to show resilience.
 To especially show those three things at the same time, especially when the going gets tough.
 That everyone has a story.
 That you'll always figure things out - even when it seems like there is no answer.
 And that people will ALWAYS end up joining in if you approach something with enough energy and enthusiasm!

 Pennsylvania - because it's so beautiful and green and there's so much to discover.

 My very last night with the campers in my last year.
 A fellow counsellor said the most heartfelt speech to me in front of the campers, then this started a chain reaction and other campers and counsellors approached me to talk to me once the meeting was over.
 I started crying and couldn't stop for another 4 hours, and when I woke up I couldn't see out of my eyes because they were so puffy.
 It sounds pretty sad - but it really reinforced the fact that my camp was everything to me, and saying yes when my camp director offered me a job was the best decision I had ever made.

-Because not only are you doing something for you, but you're also doing something for others.
-You learn responsibility, how to put others before you, how to be leader and how to be role model and friend.
+Not only are you doing something for you, but you're also doing something for others.
+You learn responsibility, how to put others before you, how to be leader, a role model and a friend.
 There is no other environment quite like summer camp, and when you come home you won't recognise yourself - in the best possible way.